What type of student will I be?

 International students all pay international student fees (unless they have received a scholarship).

 When you apply to Deakin your course and units will be linked to a particular campus.
-In the case of off-campus students, your course and units will be linked to a particular campus, but for administrative purposes only.
+In the case of cloud (online) students, your course and units will be linked to a particular campus, but for administrative purposes only.